A quick Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 10 Years Kanban Experience In 1 Free Book:

 This class of service is reserved for work items that have the highest priority, which means that they require your team’s full devotion.
-You can create a separate swimlane on your Kanban board for that class of service and process items through it that are critical, have high risk and might be blocking your other tasks from moving forward.
+You can create a separate Expedite swimlane on your Kanban board for that class of service and process items through it that are critical, have high risk, and might be blocking your other tasks from moving forward.

 The standard class of service represents the normal activities in your workflow that don’t come with much risk or cost of delay attached to them.
 That’s why, in case the work items in your project are not homogenous, a good practice is to use a Kanban swimlane to separate the standard tasks from those with higher priority.